SzymonSergiusz/Chessblazer/README.md

 - Opening book

 ## Next steps
-- Implementing asynchronicity with Swift 6
+- Implementing Swift Concurrency
 - Integrating the engine with Lichess bot via UCI

-## Perft test results
+## Perft results
 <a href="https://www.chessprogramming.org/Perft_Results">I use this data to compare with my results</a>
+Performance tests are validated through unit tests implemented with the Swift Testing framework.
+To execute the performance tests, run the 'Performance Tests' suite
 ### From Initial Position
 <table>
    <tr>